 This was something we would negotiate in the advertising package with the team.
 For the local AAA affiliate of the Tampa Bay Rays, we shared the same building and they hadn’t considered giving us a link until we asked.
 Now every time we renewed our advertising contract, we’d get a text and display ad link on their site.
 We did the same for the AA baseball teams in other towns and even the NHL team site in a nearby town.
-None of these advertising packages came with links, nor were they an option… until we asked.

 Local News Sites: